 What is the story of The Lion King actually based on?
 The answer is probably nothing, but a lot of people will tell you it’s a little play called Hamlet.
 The thing is, they’re wrong.
 Saying The Lion King is only based on William Shakespeare’s play Hamlet totally misunderstands what makes Hamlet Hamlet.
-Here’s why.

-Most parents experience a weird relationship with the stories we loved as children.
+Most parents experience a weird relationship with the stories they loved as children.
 Whether we’re freaked out by princess narratives or wondering about the hidden messages lurking in classic storybooks, a lot of parents tend to interrogate books, TV, and movies we devoured as kids once our own little ones are around.
 This can lead to innocent questions like Was that X-Men cartoon as good as I remember it?
 (Yes) Or, Is Mary Poppins racist?
 (Kind of.)
 But, all of this rummaging around in kids’ stories can also make you wonder where the stories come from in the first place.
-Which leads us back to The Lion King.
+This leads us back to The Lion King.

 After a string of hits that started with The Little Mermaid in 1989, by 1994 The Lion King was the first big Disney animated feature at that time that wasn’t based — even loosely — on an existing fairy tale, myth or story.
 Instead, Simba’s quest to reclaim his animal kingdom from his evil Uncle Scar was, seemingly derived from the essential conflict of Shakespeare’s Hamlet.
 In fact, if you Google “What is the Lion King based on?” the answer you’ll get, overwhelmingly, will be “Hamlet.”
 But, this is a huge misunderstanding of Hamlet for two reasons.